blocknative/web3-onboard/packages/core/README.md

 ### Options

 **`wallets`**
 An array of wallet modules that you would like to be presented to the user to select from when connecting a wallet.
-A wallet module is an abstraction that allows for easy interaction without needing to know the specifics of how that wallet works.
+A wallet module is an abstraction that allows for easy interaction without needing to know the specifics of how that wallet works and are separate packages that can be included.

 **`chains`**
 An array of Chains that your app supports: